Guitar controller: Use as a musical instrument

-Numerous attempts have been made to adapt Guitar Controllers for use as legitimate musical instruments.
+Numerous attempts have been made to adapt guitar controllers for use as legitimate musical instruments.
 These attempts range from simple solutions that output a single note or sound for each button on the controller, to more complicated applications, such as MIDItar Hero and Armchair Guitarist that attempt to fully adapt the controller to use as an instrument, with a wide range of notes and playing styles.

-Use as a controller for other games

-Guitar controllers are not just used for playing Guitar Hero and Rock Band.
-Video game streamer Benjamin "Bearzly" Gwin used a Rock Band guitar to complete Dark Souls.
-Gwin stated on his Reddit Post "This was done on PC using x360ce to remap the guitar controller" and a picture was posted of how he converted his controls.